Pictures of Tools

 Leatherman Pocket Tool

 The Leatherman is my one and only geek tool.
-Well, maybe not, but I do get the most use out of this one.
-It's not really a shop tool, but since there was a picture available, I figured why not?
-It's really only an emergency type tool; you wouldn't want to put together an entertainment center with it; but when you need a screwdriver, Phillips head screwdriver, can opener, file, etc., and there's absolutely nothing else around, you'll want to kiss it.
-And it's guaranteed for 25 years.
+Well, maybe not, but I do get the most use out of this one (≈2005).
+It’s not really a shop tool, but since there was a picture available, I figured why not?
+It’s really only an emergency type tool; you wouldn’t want to put together an entertainment center with it; but when you need a screwdriver, Phillips head screwdriver, can opener, file, etc., and there’s absolutely nothing else around, you’ll want to kiss it.
+And it’s guaranteed for 25 years.

 Jigs